fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 13: Leopold von Ranke and Professional History
 - Jeremy D. Popkin, _From Herodotus to H-Net_, "The 19th century and the rise of academic scholarship", 68-96.

+{% include alert.html class='danger' title='Reading reflection' text="
+How would you rank the different aspects of professional history (according to Ranke) that separated it from previous historical practice?
+"%}

 ### 15: The _Annales_ School and Macrohistory
 - Readings TBP

+{% include alert.html class='danger' title='Reading reflection' text="
+What guiding principles did the Annalists follow that deviated from \"traditional\" history?
+"%}